shunte88/gofan/README.md

 */20 * * * * /home/pi/gofan/gofan -host tp_br1 -trigger 28.00
 ```

-Note that entries in /etc/hosts have been added here to echo the names given to each Kasa device in the Kasa mobile app, alternatively the IP address of thedevice may be specified
+Note that entries in /etc/hosts have been added here to echo the names given to each Kasa device in the Kasa mobile app, alternatively the IP address of the device may be specified

 ## TODO